 We can read the world around us through various forms of ‘hyper normalisations’; as culminating forces driving cultures into mass uncertainty, mediated spectacle and simulation; from Donald Trump to Brexit, to recourse wars carving a landscape of global conflict. https://vimeo.com/191817381 Hyper Normalisation, Adam Curtis, 2016, documentary.

 To escape a simplified version of the world that we accept as normal, we will design the hybrid space by addressing the aesthetics of culminated complexity of the interstice.
 The hybrid is characterised by situational change and a layered complexity of elements brought together in the push and pull between content and expression, between form and matter, between thought and image.
 In this process of understanding a particular reality of architecture, we value the state of flux, the dynamic and the movement towards actualisation and instantiation.

 Aesthetics of interstice

 Aesthetics is not a merrily way of giving form to objects, it is indeed a way of making sense of the world through the idea of our outward appearance.
-We want to break singular vocabularies and simplified aesthetics which maintain the illusion of order and stability in a world where there is in fact none.
-We don’t aim for singularity nor for complexity; we want to lay bare that which we know is true.
+We want to challenge singular vocabularies and simplified aesthetics which maintain the illusion of order and stability in a world where there is in fact none.
+We don’t aim for singularity nor for complexity; we want to lay bare that which we each understand is true.